haskellfoundation/error-message-index/CONTRIBUTING.md

 welcome.
 The main generator `site.hs` is formatted using [Ormolu](https://github.com/tweag/ormolu).

+Finally, if you want to work on the scaffolding tool, it has a simplistic test script at `test/create-message-template/test.sh`.

 ## Reference: The Anatomy of a Message

 The Haskell Message Index is generated from a collection of files on